BDF Mission and Biographies

 Bioethics is a human rights issue because it impacts the life and death ethics affecting every member of the species homo sapiens.

 Bioethics Defense Fund promotes human rights from beginning to end.
-We put law in the service of life.
+We strive to put law in the service of life via model legislation, strategic litigation, and engaging education.

 President, CEO and General Counsel